-If you can establish some momentum with getting new members in, comfortable, and engaged with the community (i.e. onboarding them) you’re setting yourself up for success—but more than a few community managers underutilize or ignore this process.
+If you can establish some momentum with getting new members in, make them comfortable and engaged with the community (i.e. onboarding them), you’re setting yourself up for success—but more than a few community managers underutilize or ignore this process.

 - Understand how to conduct themselves within the community

 - Learn the community guidelines

 - See which resources and tools will help them make the most of the community